-In the first semester, students are taught how to handle microorganisms and how to dispose of them safely.
+In the first semester, you'll be taught how to handle microorganisms and how to dispose of them safely.
 We then explore microorganisms in the natural environment, clinical samples and food.
 In the second semester, emphasis is on separating microorganisms from mixtures and identifying the isolates.

 The material covered in the course will include coverage of topics in bacteriology, virology, and immunology.

-- an opportunity for medical students to take a year out of their medical course for in-depth study of the medical aspects of Medical Microbiology, one of the key biosciences upon which medical science is based;
+- an opportunity for you to take a year out of your medical course for in-depth study of the medical aspects of Medical Microbiology, one of the key biosciences upon which medical science is based;

 - a working knowledge of good microbiological practice;